-An advice is to make your site theme stand out and make it easier to navigate.
-People don’t mention this but visitors leave or stay when they come and take a look at your site.
+Here's an advice: make your site theme stand out and make it easier to navigate.
+People don't mention this but visitors leave or stay when they come and take a look at your site.
 I know, I know, the point of blogging is for writing.
 But the designs count as well!

 I usually got my site themes from Creative Market, StudioPress and TheThemeShop.
-My current blog theme is called Feminine and it’s from TheThemeShop.
+My blog theme is called Feminine and it's from TheThemeShop.
 I got it because it came along as a bonus for purchasing The Ultimate Bundle last year in Oct 2018.